| Title: | Noelle Kennedy Masukawa collection |

 Materials are available for research.
 There are no restrictions.

 Reproductions allowed for research purposes.
-Please email speccoll@umbc.edu for permission
+Please email speccoll@umbc.edu for permission to reproduce.

 Kennedy Masukawa, Noelle